-- funding 14 staff to undertake the Associate Degree of VET to improve their professional teaching qualifications - establishing the Online Learning Group a team of learning designers with expertise in the digital space to support teachers delivering remotely and orient learners to our learning management system and remote learning tools - continuing the collaboration between the Educational Resources Unit and teaching faculties to create a wide range of learning artefacts and improve resources and assessments through mentoring support and training to ensure our COVID Safe Plan and practices were developed the development and implementation of policies, procedures and professional learning programs to improve the safety and wellbeing of our community members.
+- funding 14 staff to undertake the Associate Degree of VET to improve their professional teaching qualifications - establishing the Online Learning Group a team of learning designers with expertise in the digital space to support teachers delivering remotely and orient learners to our learning management system and remote learning tools - continuing the collaboration between the Educational Resources Unit and teaching faculties to create a wide range of learning artefacts and improve resources and assessments through mentoring support and training programs.

+Our Community Safety Advisory Committee became a key forum to ensure our COVID Safe Plan and practices were developed and implemented as required.
+The committee also focussed on the development and implementation of policies, procedures and professional learning programs to improve the safety and wellbeing of our community members.

-safety and wellbeing program, including:
+In 2020, we again successfully delivered an extensive health, safety and wellbeing program, including:

 - launching the Healthy Body and Mind Dashboard - providing webinar and live sessions on yoga, meditation, movement, mindfulness, adapting to change, managing stress, superannuation, investing and managing finances - offering annual flu vaccinations - participating in RUOK?
-Day, Men's Health Month and Virgin Pulse Go!, which saw 31 teams walk for the 100 days of the - providing child safety, first aid, mental health first aid, emergency warden and hazardous manual handling training - maintaining our Employee Assistance Program to provide confidential counselling, wellbeing coaching and other types
+Day, Men's Health Month and Virgin Pulse Gol, which saw 31 teams walk for the 100 days of the challenge - providing child safety, first aid, mental health first aid, emergency warden and hazardous manual handling training - maintaining our Employee Assistance Program to provide confidential counselling, wellbeing coaching and other types of support.

-We followed best practice advice on managing our COVID-19
+We followed best practice advice on managing our COVID-19 response:

-- all communications came from a single source, were accessible remotely and followed government requirements - practical physical and technological measures were put in place as part of our COVID Safe Plan including social distancing, mask wearing, cleaning and contact tracing - both employees and learners.
+- all communications came from a single source, were accessible remotely and followed government requirements - practical physical and technological measures were put in place as part of our COVID Safe Plan including social distancing, mask wearing, cleaning and contact tracing - support was provided to ensure the health and wellbeing of both employees and learners.

-In addition, we administered two remote working surveys to the experience of both remote and onsite workers.
-The survey health and wellbeing were effective.
+In addition, we administered two remote working surveys to maintain contact with staff and to act on feedback to improve the experience of both remote and onsite workers.
+The survey results showed that our efforts to support staff and ensure their health and wellbeing were effective.